nop90/SDL-3DS/README.md

 AUDIO
 ============

-Audio is working.
+Audio uses the DSP, so to use it with a homebrew compiled as a CIA you need to dump the DSp Firm in the 3ds folder.
 Audio thread would have a higher priority than the main thread, but it would give main thread a fixed time to process the audio.
 If you are experiencing problems with the audio, try using a larger sample buffer or change the delay time in SDL_n3dsaudio.c

 MULTITHREAD
 ============